jef41/tilt-micro-bridge/README.md

 -->
 ## Grainfather

 Tilt data can be logged to Grainfather using their Custom Fermenation Device feature.
 See [Configuration section](#Configuration) for setting this up in the file config.json.
-Grainfather only allows logging data every fifteen minutes per Tilt, which Pitch adheres to.
-You must create a custom device per Tilt and save each URL into the Pitch config.
+Grainfather only allows logging data every fifteen minutes per Tilt, which micro-bridge adheres to.
+You must create a custom device per Tilt and save each URL into the micro-bridge config.

 Tilt data can alternatively be logged to Grainfather using their **Tilt** Fermentation Device feature.
 The set up is the same as per the Custom device, the only difference being whether Grainfather displays your device as a *Custom* or a *Tilt* device.

 Note that temperatures displayed on the Grainfather website will use the preference you have configured on their website.
-This means whether you configure Pitch to upload data in Farenheit or Centigrade, the temperature will be converted by the Grainfather website and displayed in your preference configured there. i.e. the Tilt hydrometer natively uses Farenheit, if you want to see temperature data displayed in Centigrade, then change your configuration on the Grainfather website.
+This means whether you configure micro-bridge to upload data in Farenheit or Centigrade, the temperature will be converted by the Grainfather website and displayed in your preference configured there. i.e. the Tilt hydrometer natively uses Farenheit, if you want to see temperature data displayed in Centigrade, then change your configuration on the Grainfather website.

-To setup login into Grainfather > My Equipment > Add Fermenation Device > Set the name and save > Press the "i" (info) button next to the device > Copy the URL into pitch.config
+To setup, first log in into Grainfather then go to My Equipment > Add Fermenation Device > Set the name and save > Press the "i" (info) button next to the device > Copy the URL into pitch.config.
+See [Example Grainfather config](examples/grainfather.md) for more detail.
 <!---
 ![Configuring Brewfather Custom Stream URL](misc/grainfather_custom_stream.png)